The Relational Economy: Investing - Part 4

 We must realize that the relational economy is not there for our benefit alone.
 If you do not realize this, you are shortsighted.
 Indeed, you are probably already doing damage.
 Whether dating or marrying, imitating God means that we purpose to see the other person profit.
 The hope is that, being in Christ, their purpose is to see you profit.
 In which case all prosper.

-Remember that we are to consider others "better" than ourselves (Phil.
-2:3).
+Remember that we are to consider others "better" than ourselves (Philippians 2:3).

 We build into other people FIRST because they are precious to God.

 We love others first because God loves them and because we see in them to love of God.

 It is this love of God we all seek, no matter the list we have made.

 It is "Christ in [us], the hope of glory" that is most attractive (Colossians 1:27).

 He has commanded us to love one another; to invest in such a way that Christ is made known.
 After the tattered way our hearts have come through the relational economy it is no wonder He gives us the example of Gomer.
 If not for Gomer, we might just wonder whether there was a limit to God's love and grace.

 From that man Hosea and that woman Gomer we see a picture of how "God's grace and the gift that came by the grace of the one man, Jesus Christ, overflow[s] (Romans 5:15).
 And what we see in the one example of Gomer we understand to extend "to the many" who believe (Rom.
 5:15)!